 Because of the nature of the program, our student composers can also experiment with intercultural composition, incorporating non-Western instruments or musics.
 Most students also pursue interests in some facet of historical musicology or ethnomusicology, and some participate in our Western and non-Western performance organizations.

 Each year, through the generosity of the Franz Lehár Endowment, we sponsor a composer-in-residence who works with graduate student composers and presents a lecture and concert of his or her works.
-Lehár Visiting Composers have included Milton Babbitt, Joan Tower, Louis Andriessen, Anthony Davis, Mario Davidovsky, Chen Yi, Zhou Long, Paul Moravec, David Del Tredici, David Felder, Betsy Jolas, and many others.
+Lehár Visiting Composers have included Milton Babbitt, Joan Tower, Louis Andriessen, Anthony Davis, Mario Davidovsky, Chen Yi, Zhou Long, Paul Moravec, David Del Tredici, David Felder, Daron Hagen, Betsy Jolas, and many others.

 Composition and Theory Faculty

 Eric Moe, composer and pianist, has received numerous grants and awards for his work, including a Guggenheim Fellowship and the Lakond Award from the American Academy of Arts and Letters.
 His compositions have been commissioned and performed by some of the finest ensembles and performers of our time.
 All-Moe CDs are available on Naxos, Albany, bmop/sound, Koch International Classics, and Centaur.
 Fanfare magazine described his work as “wonderfully inventive, often joyful, occasionally melancholy, highly rhythmic, frequently irreverent, absolutely eclectic, and always high-octane music”.
 As a pianist and keyboardist, Moe’s playing can be heard on Koch, CRI, New World, Mode, Albany, and other labels.
 The Waltz Project Revisited - New Waltzes for Piano, his solo recording of waltzes by two generations of American composers, was released in 2004 by Albany Records to critical acclaim.